 We will generate cash primarily from the net proceeds of this offering and any future offerings of securities and cash flows from operations, including interest earned from the temporary investment of cash in U.S. government securities and other high-quality debt investments that mature in one year or less.
 We will fund a portion of our investments through the Credit Facility prior to completion of this offering and, in the future, we may obtain borrowings from other banks and issuances of senior securities.
 We may also borrow funds subsequent to this offering to the extent we determine that additional capital would allow us to take advantage of additional investment opportunities, if the market for debt financing presents attractively priced debt financing opportunities, or if our board of directors determines that leveraging our portfolio would be in the best interest of PennantPark and our stockholders.
 We have not decided the extent to which we will finance our portfolio investments using debt.
 After we repay the Credit Facility, we do not intend to borrow money to fund our investments until such time as we have invested substantially all of the proceeds of the offering.
 See "Material U.S. Federal Income Tax Consideration."
 In the future, we may also securitize a portion of our investments in mezzanine loans or senior secured loans or other assets.
-We expect that our primary use of funds will be investment of operating expenses, including debt service if we borrow additional amounts after completion of this offering to fund our investments.
-As of March 21, 2007, we had approximately \$118 million outstanding and \$116 million committed to be borrowed under our Credit Facility, we expect to have cash resources of approximately \$134 million and no indebtedness.
-This amount does not take into account proceeds, if any, from the exercise of the underwriters' overallotment option.
-See "Use of Proceeds."
+We expect that our primary use of funds will be investments in portfolio companies and repayment of amounts owing the advances under the Credit Facility, cash distributions to holders of our common stock and the payment of operating expenses, including debt service if we borrow additional amounts after completion of this offering to fund our investments.
+As of March 21, 2007, we had approximately \$118 million outstanding and \$116 million committed to be borrowed under our Credit Facility.
+Immediately after this offering and the consummation of the related transactions, including the repayment of advances of the Credit Facility, we expect to have cash resources of